MitjaBezensek/SharpBucket/Readme.md

 - methods starting with Delete will delete the item

 ## Authentication
-There are two ways you can authenticate with SharpBucket
+There are three ways you can authenticate with SharpBucket
-- via the Oauth 1.0a, which is preferred
+- via Oauth 2, which is preferred
+- via Oauth 1.0a
 - via Bitbucket's username and password

 Here is how you can use them: